 Rural hospice care, as it is currently configured, is under pressure by a variety of factors (e.g., policy and regulation, economic and financial, and organizational and structural) which are reviewed in this document.
 However, a central core element of rural hospice remains the strong sense of community that is embodied in the system (i.e., typically a small non-profit arrangement) and design (i.e., a delivery system reliant on community connections and personal relationships) of care.
 This policy brief is the result of a national phone survey of rural hospice directors or key staff in 47 states.
 Fifty-three directors or key staff members were interviewed during a three-month period in 2013.

 Use and Performance Variations in Rural Emergency Departments: Implications for Improving Care Quality and Reducing Costs

 This project describes rural usage of rural emergency departments (EDs).
 It will examine the conditions that are treated in these EDs and describe those that are more and less appropriate for ED use.
 Rural ED use is described by community characteristics including rural level.
 The findings provide a baseline from which to measure the future influence of the Accountable Care Act implementation on the usage of rural EDs and the appropriateness and cost efficiency of changes.

-Topics: Emergency medical services (EMS), Quality
+Topics: Emergency medical services and trauma, Quality